mtmiller/octave-snapshot/README.md

 2. Use Octave or build your project against it.
 3. Profit.

+# License

+The scripts in this repository are licensed under a modified BSD license.
+See [LICENSE.md](LICENSE.md) for the full license text.

 ## Implementation Details

 Because of the resources needed to compile Octave from source, it is